Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-worksheets.md

 **Note**: The information in this article applies only to regular worksheets; it does not apply to "chart" sheets or "macro" sheets.

-## List worksheets
+## Get worksheets

-The following code sample lists the worksheets in a workbook.
+The following code sample gets the collection of worksheets, loads the **name** property of each worksheet, and writes a message to the console.

 ```js
 Excel.run(function (context) {